Parsippany Alimony Attorney

 Finances are often a big factor in the breakup of marriages.
 Unfortunately, it is not a problem that automatically ends after a divorce.
 Transitioning to a new life as a single person can be difficult when you can no longer rely on two incomes or a substantial income from your spouse.

 This is especially true for stay-at-home parents who have not worked and have little resources, individuals with much lower paying jobs than their partners, Individuals with health difficulties, or older individuals of retirement age.
 In many of these cases, these are individuals who may seek alimony, also referred to as spousal support.

-At Simon, O'Brien, & Knapp, our lawyers can support anyone facing a divorce understand alimony and spousal support in greater detail.
+At Simon, O'Brien, & Knapp, our Alimony lawyers in Parsippany can support anyone facing a divorce understand alimony and spousal support in greater detail.
 Hence, they know what to anticipate from their divorce proceedings.
 So whether you are predicting to pay spousal support or require it after your divorce, our legal team can help.

 How Long Do You Have to Be Separated Before Divorce in NJ?

 According to state law, there must be separation from both parties for 18 months before filing for a divorce (no-fault) in New Jersey.
 Nevertheless, if it is a fault-based divorce, neither spouse must file a separation requirement.

 Whether you are seeking alimony or contesting it in a New Jersey divorce, it is essential to understand its laws and how courts make alimony decisions.

 At Simon, O’Brien, & Knapp, our dedicated family law attorneys are well-versed in the laws, how local judges generally view alimony cases and can thoroughly prepare your case in pursuing or defending against an alimony judgment.
 We understand how vital the financial aspects of any divorce can be and the dramatic effects this issue can have on your future.